elaichenkov/playwright-expect/README.md

 * can ignore case sensitive and trim values before asserting
 * waits for expectation to succeed
 * works in Jest and Playwright Test
-* builtin types for TypeScript and JS autocompletion
+* built-in types for TypeScript and JavaScript autocompletion

 # Usage